-Ben Franklin might have been on the short list for a Nobel Prize if there had been such a thing during his lifetime.
-The amazing breadth of his contributions stand out even today, ranging from his work on the science of electricity and the wave theory of light to demography, meteorology, physical oceanography and even behavioral science.
-But Franklin was also the ambassador to France at a crucial time for the United States: his reputation as a scientist galvanized his popularity in Europe, which allowed him to secure France's support for the new nation.
+Benjamin Franklin might have been on the short list for a Nobel Prize if there had been such a thing during his lifetime.
+The amazing breadth of his contributions stands out even today: he worked in areas ranging from the science of electricity to the wave theory of light to demography, meteorology, physical oceanography and even behavioral science.
+Franklin was also the first U.S. ambassador to France.
+His reputation as a scientist galvanized his popularity in Europe and helped him secure France's support for the fledgling nation.

-His scientific expertise may seem like a footnote in the long tradition of our nation’s diplomatic corps, where expertise traditionally stems from studies of place, history and economics.
-But Franklin's example is a good reminder that we need scientists for today's challenges in diplomacy and development, and not just because of their expertise; we need them because their skills, networks and ways of thinking about problems all represent the best of what America can offer the world.
+Franklin's example is a reminder that we need scientists for today's challenges in diplomacy and development and not just because of their expertise—we need them because their skills, networks and ways of thinking about problems represent the best of what America can offer the world.

-The prominence of American science, technology and engineering on the world’s stage is undisputed.
-Over the past 75 years, our academic institutions, most innovative companies and public at large have all benefitted from sustained and directed investment by the federal government.
-The vision of what the government could undertake, when the risks were too great for any other entity, was informed by a post–World War II mindset about the role of science in American life.
-Since that time, taxpayer dollars have supported a broad portfolio of basic research that has undergirded long-term American prosperity and security: from faster and more efficient airplanes, to the internet, to genomics, weather satellites, vaccines and so much else.
+Over the past 75 years our academic institutions, the majority of our most innovative companies and the public at large have benefited from sustained and directed investment in research by the federal government.
+The vision of what the government could undertake when the risks were too great for any other entity was informed by a post–World War II mindset about the role of science in American life.
+Since the 1940s taxpayer dollars have supported a broad portfolio of basic research that has undergirded long-term American prosperity and security, including faster and more efficient airplanes, the Internet, genomics, weather satellites, vaccines, and so much more.

-The good news is that the U.S. has an untapped reservoir of talent with its next generation of scientific workforce.
-America's newest scientists have high-level technical expertise, creative problem-solving abilities and a facility with communicating complex ideas.
-The best of the nation’s scientists have the soft skills and social networks that matter just as much for public diplomacy, and the U.S. will need diplomats with an abundance of these assets.
-Moreover, the credibility of the next generation of American scientists will be invaluable on the world’s stage: even though global opinion of the U.S. has reached record lows, U.S. science and ingenuity are deeply respected even when the U.S. is not.
+As a result, the U.S. has an untapped reservoir of talent to bring to its international relations.
+America's scientists have high-level technical expertise and creative problem-solving abilities.
+The best of them have a facility for communicating complex ideas and social networks that are important for public diplomacy, and the U.S. will need diplomats with an abundance of these assets.
+Moreover, the credibility of the upcoming generation of American scientists will be invaluable on the world stage: even though international opinion of the country has reached record lows, U.S. science and ingenuity are still deeply respected.

-Even with a richness of talent, we still need more opportunities for integrating scientists on the front lines of U.S. embassies and missions abroad.
-Programs such as the AAAS fellowships already place postdoctoral scientists throughout the State Department and USAID for pressing problems in diplomacy and development.
-Scaling up this type of program would have a real impact on global diplomacy and development.
-At USAID, the Partners for Enhanced Engagement for Research have built hundreds of collaborative research programs to date, in conjunction with American scientific agencies, aimed at building long-term engagements and connections across the global scientific community.
+Even with a richness of talent, we still need more opportunities to integrate scientists into the front lines of U.S. embassies and missions abroad.
+Programs such as the fellowships offered by the American Association for the Advancement of Science can place postdoctoral scientists throughout the State Department and the U.S. Agency for International Development (USAID) to address pressing problems in diplomacy and development.
+Scaling up this type of program would have a significant impact in these areas.
+At USAID, the Partnerships for Enhanced Engagement in Research have built hundreds of collaborative programs to date, in conjunction with American scientific agencies, aimed at building long-term engagements and connections across the wider scientific community.

-Science diplomacy works because science is a distributed, global enterprise with products that can be replicated and verified, and that can inspire.
-Science diplomacy can create the scaffolding for our official relationships to thrive by providing trust, transparency and engagement that are otherwise hard to achieve.
+Science-focused diplomacy works because science is a distributed, global enterprise with products that can be replicated and verified and that can inspire.
+It can create the scaffolding that allows our official relationships to thrive by providing trust, transparency and engagement that would otherwise be hard to achieve.
 Many foreign scientists trained in the U.S. climb to leadership roles in their home countries.
-Engaging over science can relieve underlying stresses that lead to unproductive behavior, form bridges over divisions in geography, religion, culture and language, and meet real needs for other countries—especially when emerging threats fail to respect political boundaries.
-Finally, as global connections intertwine economies, science diplomacy can create avenues that sustain our own competitiveness and promote our own economic growth.
+Engaging through science can form bridges over divisions in geography, religion, culture and language, and it can help other countries meet real needs—especially when emerging threats fail to respect political boundaries.
+Finally, as global connections make national economies increasingly intertwined, science diplomacy can create avenues that sustain competitiveness and promote economic growth in the U.S.